damorao271/damorao271/README.md

 # 💫 About Me:
-Full-Stack Engineer with over 5 years of experience specializing in scalable solutions for US-based companies.
+I am a Full-Stack Engineer with over 5 years of experience specializing in scalable solutions for US-based companies.
 Expertise in Micro Frontend architectures using Next.js and React.
 Proven track record of leading agile multicultural teams to architect and deploy high-impact solutions, from AI-powered mobile apps to automated financial systems.
 Skilled in AWS, Node.js/TS, and automated testing.

 ## 🌐 Socials: